• Skip to primary navigation

 These tender Mongolian meatballs are infused with Asian-inspired ingredients and coated with a deliciously sticky Mongolian sauce.

-I have been looking for new delicious ways to enjoy meatballs, so I decided to load these up with classic Asain flavors such as ginger, soy sauce, and green onion, then slathered them in a similar sauce as used in my Mongolian Beef recipe.
-Needless to say, these Mongolian meatballs were a hit, even my kids devoured them!
+Mongolian beef meatballs are packed with classic Asian flavors such as ginger, soy sauce, and green onion, then slathered in a similar sauce as used in my Mongolian Beef recipe.
+Needless to say, these delicious meatballs coated in a sticky glaze will be a hit with the whole family.

 Mongolian meatballs sitting on rice in white dish.

-• Ground beef - I recommend 80/20 beef for all meatballs, as it is juicer and provides a richer flavor.
+• Ground beef - I recommend 80/20 beef for all meatballs, the fat is need to make juicy meatballs and it provides a richer flavor compared to overly lean ground beef.

 • Ground pork - I feel the best meatballs are an equal mixture of pork and beef.
 However, you can use just one or the other in a pinch.

-• Panko breadcrumbs - You can use regular breadcrumbs instead, but if we are doing Asain-styled meatballs, panko is appropriate.
+• Panko breadcrumbs - You can substitute plain breadcrumbs instead.
+But if we are doing Asain-styled meatballs, panko is appropriate.

 • Beef broth - Beef broth will add moisture and flavor to the meatballs and sauce.

-• Eggs - Eggs help bind everything together.
+• Eggs - Eggs help bind everything together, but you can make meatballs without eggs if needed.

-• Light soy sauce - I use light soy so it doesn't get too salty.
+• Light soy sauce - I use low sodium soy sauce so it doesn't get too salty.

-• Brown sugar - Add sweetness to the sauce, similar to an Asain BBQ sauce.
+• Brown sugar - This is needed to add sweetness to the sauce, similar to an Asian BBQ sauce.

 How to make them

-Form meatballs by removing 1-2 tablespoons of meat mixture at a time and gently roll between your palms to form into balls.
-Set on a rimmed baking sheet.
+Form the meatballs by removing 1-2 tablespoons of meat mixture at a time and gently roll between your palms to form into balls.
+Set on a rimmed baking pan.

 Tip: If the meat mixture starts sticking to your hands, wetting your hands with a little water will keep everything from sticking.

-Bake the meatballs in a 350 degree oven for 20 minutes, or cooked through.
+Bake the meatballs in a 350 degree oven for 20 minutes, or until cooked through.
 Personal Preference Note: I often stop baking them 5 minutes early and crank my broiler on high and finish cooking them on the top rack.
-The broiler adds a nice crust to the exterior of the meatball.
+The broiler adds a nice crust to the exterior of the sticky Mongolian meatballs!

 Mongolian Meatballs over rice with lime shown from above.

-The Mongolian sauce is both dead simple to make, and easy to screw up if you lack confidence in your cooking.
-All of the sauce ingredients get added to a small saucepan and then simmered until properly thickened.
+The Mongolian-style sauce is both dead simple to make, and easy to screw up if you lack confidence in your cooking.
+All of the sauce ingredients get added to a small saucepan and then simmered until properly thickened into a glaze.
 Sounds easy enough, right?
 If this is your first time making it, you may get concerned your sauce is too thin, don't fret.

 Asian Meatballs close up sprinkled with sesame seeds.